dlebansais/ZombifyMe/README.md

 ## Restarted process

 A program can know if it has been started normally, or restarted, by reading the static property `Zombification.IsRestart`.
-Note that this value is set only if the NoWindow flag is set (see below).
+Note that this value is set only if the `NoWindow` flag was set (see below).

 ## Parameters